 Biography

-James created The Nonjustice System and the related Miracle Court App for healing from grievances and victimization, controlling revenge cravings and revenge addiction, and empowering forgiveness.
+James created The Nonjustice System and the related Miracle Court App for healing from grievances and victimization, controlling revenge cravings, and empowering forgiveness.
 He is a leader in expanding local, state, and national violence threat risk and reduction initiatives to include public behavioral health motive control strategies.
 He launched SavingCain.org, the first-of-it’s-kind website aimed at preventing homicides and mass shootings by speaking directly to prospective killers (modeled on suicide prevention websites) and developed the "Warning Signs of a Revenge Attack" (modeled on heart attack prevention websites) to prevent violence before it happens.
 He also developed the School Nonjustice System bullying prevention and victim support program for use with schools and youth.
 Prior to his work at Yale, he co-founded the largest peer support mental health agency in Pennsylvania.

 James is the author of three books on revenge: The Science of Revenge: Understanding the World's Deadliest Addiction--and How to Overcome It; The Trial of Fallen Angels, a novel; and Suing for Peace: A Guide for Resolving Life's Conflicts.
 He was featured in the motion picture documentary 365 Days: A Year in the Life of Happy Valley (2014) about the Penn State University Jerry Sandusky child abuse scandal.
 He was also featured as an expert on revenge in the books The Age of Grievance by New York Times writer Frank Bruni (2024); We've Got issues by TV host Dr. Phil McGraw (2024); and Schadenfreude: The Joy of Another’s Misfortune by Tiffany Watt Smith (2018).
 He is a speaker at workshops, seminars, trainings, conferences, and other public and private events.